amaiya/onprem/README.md

 llm = LLM(model_url='openai://gpt-3.5-turbo', verbose=False, mute_stream=True, temperature=0)
 extractor = Extractor(llm)
-prompt = """Extract the names of research institutions (e.g., universities, research labs, corporations, etc.) from the following sentence delimitated by three backticks.
+prompt = """Extract the names of research institutions (e.g., universities, research labs, corporations, etc.) from the following sentence delimited by three backticks.
 If there are no organizations, return NA.
 If there are multiple organizations, separate them with commas.
 ```{text}```
 """